ssaldner/pure3d/docs/pilots/roundtrip.md

 ## Observation
 What you just saw is a little website, served by a simple webserver on your computer.
-The webserver is capable of serving you a model plus scene inside the voyager-explorer, and it can also serve you the same material in voyager-editor where you can edit the scene.
+The webserver is capable of serving you a model plus scene inside the voyager-explorer, and it can also serve you the same material in voyager-story where you can edit the scene.

 The webapp that does this, is a little Flask app, written in a few lines of Python.